AcalephStorage/consul-alerts/README.md

 ##### Disable all notification by service

-Add a KV entry with the key `consul-alerts/config/checks/blacklist/services/{{ nodeName }}`.
+Add a KV entry with the key `consul-alerts/config/checks/blacklist/services/{{ serviceId }}`.
 This will disable notifications for the specified `serviceId`.

 ##### Disable all notification by healthCheck